RKelln/5-directions/public/writing/ppf.md

 These early experiments aren't using sophisticated machine learning, but ML techniques are improving **and** becoming easier for non-experts to integrate.

-As we further extend our senses and attempt to understand other living things in their own way, this practice of outreach and consideration could help us embrace machine systems or even natural systems at vastly different scales of space and time, such as a forest or ecosystem.
+As we further extend our senses and attempt to understand other living things in their own way, this practice of outreach and consideration could help us embrace machine systems or even natural systems at vastly different scales of space and time, such as a forest or whole ecosystem.

 Machine translators could evolve into advocates to negotiate on behalf of these systems, to help all co-exist more peacefully and cooperatively.
 To better understand and respect all forms of cognition.

-To paraphase Ken Lui again, "Every act of communication is a miracle of translation."
+To paraphase Ken Liu again, "Every act of communication is a miracle of translation."

 There is a future filled with these miracles.
 It requires good judgment to create it, and is perhaps a test of our attention to history, critique of the present and our actions today guided by dreams of tomorrow.